Cloudesley Brereton

-Cloudesley Brereton (1863–1937) was a British educationalist and writer with a particular interest in the teaching of modern languages.
+Cloudesley Brereton (21 November 1863 – 11 July 1937) was a British educationalist and writer with a particular interest in the teaching of modern languages.
 He was also a literary translator from French.

 Life

 Brereton was born on 21 November 1863.
-He studied at St John's College, Cambridge and the University of Paris.
+He studied at Oundle School, St John's College, Cambridge and the University of Paris.
 After teaching at the London School of Economics for a short period he became inspector of modern-language teaching for the County of London.
 In 1904, he married a widow, Maud Adeline Horobin (née Ford), with whom he had two sons.

 From 1906 to 1931, he was a member of the progressive association The Rainbow Circle, where he propounded educational reforms.

 Taking an interest in the academic training of language teachers, he worked for closer intellectual exchange with both Germany and France.
 In 1927 he was awarded an honorary doctorate by the University of Lille.

 Brereton died in Briningham, Norfolk, on 11 July 1937, aged 73.